mysteryUser97214/CodeChallenge/README.md

 **If two records are duplicates:** Give preference to the record with the most recent `date`.

  **If dates are equal** Give preference to the latest record in the list.

+**Valid input is assumed.
+All records in a collection will have an identical schema and contain at least the following properties**

+    "_id": <String>,

+    "email": <String>,

+    "entryDate": <Date>